 A starting point for considering non-monogamy for yourself.

 There is a bias against non-traditional, non-monogamous relationships.
 Yet, 20% of Americans experience some form of consensual non-monogamy in their lifetimes.
 Despite the stigma on non-monogamous relationships, they can be the best option.
-Consider this introduction your Am I monogamous quiz, but it’s not so simple.
+Consider this introduction your monogamy test, but it’s not so simple.